cloudmesh/classes/docs/source/gitlab.rst

 ----------------------------

-Although we do not recommend using this, it is possible to use the Web browser to modify existing and to upload new files via the Web browser.
+Although we do not recommend using this, it is possible to use the Web browser to modify existing and to upload new files via.
 This means you could operate it without installing anything.
 This will work, but it is not very convenient.

 Using Git GUI tools
 -------------------